 The policies and procedures for determining GPA and applying transfer credit are discussed in each college’s section of The University of Alabama Undergraduate Catalog.

 Credit by examination and credit for several types of out-of-class experiences are recognized by The University of Alabama.
 Credits can be earned through satisfactory completion of one of the standardized national exams including, but not limited to, the Advanced Placement (AP) program, the International Baccalaureate (IB) program, General Certificate of Education (GCE) Advanced and Advanced Subsidiary Level Exams and the College Level Examination Program (CLEP).

-Credit hours earned by examination and/or out-of-class experiences are not considered University of Alabama institutional coursework, and therefore, may not be applied towards fulfillment of:
+Credit hours earned by examination and/or out-of-class experiences are not considered UA institutional coursework, and therefore, may not be applied toward fulfillment of:

-- The minimum of 50% of the coursework required to earn a bachelor’s degree at The University of Alabama that must be earned at a bachelor’s degree-granting institution (four-year college or university), and
+- The minimum of 50 percent of the coursework required to earn a bachelor’s degree at The University of Alabama that must be earned at a baccalaureate degree-granting institution (four-year college or university), and

-- The minimum of 25% of the coursework required for the degree that must be earned at The University of Alabama.
+- The minimum of 25 percent of the coursework required for the degree that must be earned at The University of Alabama.

-The college that is responsible for the discipline will evaluate the course(s) taken abroad.
-When a transcript is received with work from a University of Alabama affiliated study abroad program on an international transcript, the classes will be posted as institutional coursework with pass/fail grades.
-A grade of P does not affect the grade point average; however, a grade of F is computed in the grade point average.
+When a transcript is received with work from a UA-affiliated study abroad program on an international transcript, the credit will be posted with pass/fail grades.
+A grade of "P" does not affect the GPA; however, a grade of "F" is computed in the GPA.
 When a transcript is received with study abroad work that appears on a domestic transcript from an accredited and affiliated U.S. institution, it will be treated as standard transfer credit.
-The grade received on the domestic institution’s transcript will be posted to the student’s University of Alabama transcript and calculated into the overall grade point average.
+The grade received on the domestic institution’s transcript will be posted to the student’s University of Alabama transcript and calculated into the overall GPA.

 Other Non-Traditional Sources